Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: But 10 hours?

+John B.: Yeah, I know.

+Jim: How do you even survive that?

 John B.: I know.

-Jim: How did he even survive that?

-John B.: I know, and-
+And I-

 Jim: What happened?

-Jim: I like it said a balcony. [crosstalk 00:14:24] That’s good.
+Jim: I like his style of moving.
+That’s good.

 Jim: Oh, my goodness.

-John B.: … and it, it, it went.
+John B.: And it ki- it, it went.

-Jim: And he went headfirst-
+Jim: And he went head first.

-Jim: In the morgue.
+John F.: In the morgue.

-Jim: That’s 10 hours.
+Jim: 10 hours.
+10 hours.

 Jean: That’s astounding.

-John B.: I mean, medical doctors hearing that now are just saying that it’s impossible.
+Jim: … hearing that now are saying that it’s impossible, but it happened.

 Jim: Right.